 Orthotist and Prosthetist

 Completing a master's degree, including a 1-year residency for certification, these professionals evaluate patients, measure them, design devices, take molds, select materials and instruct patients on their devices' care and uses.
-According to the BLS, they earned a median annual wage of $62,670 in 2012 and could look forward to much faster than average employment growth of 36% through 2022.
+According to the BLS, they earned a median annual wage of $62,670 in 2012 and could look forward to much faster than average employment growth of 36% from 2012-2022.

 Medical Equipment Repairer

 With an associate's degree in engineering or biomedical technology, these repairers then seek employment installing, maintaining and fixing patient care devices, such as ultrasound equipment, electrical wheelchairs and x-ray machines.
 Anticipating much faster than average job growth of 30% during the 2012-2022 decade, per the BLS, medical equipment repairers took home an annual median salary of $44,570 in 2012.